ceph/ceph/doc/radosgw/qat-accel.rst

    **For out-of-tree QAT**

-   For the out-of-tree QAT driver package, before starting ensure that both QAT driver and `QATzip`_  have been installed.
-Besides ``ICP_ROOT``, remember to set the environment variable ``QZ_ROOT`` to the root directory of your QATzip source tree.
+   For the out-of-tree QAT driver package, before building ensure that both the QAT driver and `QATzip`_  have been installed.
+In addition to ``ICP_ROOT``, set the environment variable ``QZ_ROOT`` to the root directory of your QATzip source tree.

-   The following CMake options have to be configured to trigger QAT-based compression when building Ceph:
+   The following CMake options must be configured to trigger QAT-based compression when building Ceph:

    .. prompt:: bash $

       ./do_cmake.sh -DWITH_QATDRV=ON -DWITH_QATZIP=ON -DWITH_SYSTEM_QATZIP=ON -DWITH_QATLIB=OFF

-   Set an environment variable to clarify the section name of User Process Instance Section in the QAT configuration files.
+   Set an environment variable to clarify the section name of the User Process Instance Section in the QAT configuration files.
 For example:

    .. prompt:: bash $